1950s in Hong Kong: Law and order

 The Hong Kong 1956 riots was one of the first full-scale riots in the territory.
 It awoke the Government to the dangers of low wages, long working hours, and overcrowded conditions.
 Tighter law control would diminish the triads in the period.
 Most of the social problems in the 1950s dealt with Nationalist and Communist factions on Hong Kong soil.
 The British Government in Whitehall, London, feared the Communists would promote anti-British sentiments in the colony.
 Thus, the Colonial Office in Whitehall encouraged the Government of Hong Kong to follow anti-Communist policies within the colony.
 The leading account of the 1956 riots appeared in a book by historian Rohan Price published by Routledge in 2020.

 Economy

 Transportation

-The Hong Kong Taxi service was founded in 1947 with just a mere 329 cars.
+The Hong Kong Taxi service was founded in 1947 with a mere 329 cars.
 By the end of the decade in 1959, it had expanded to 851 cars.
 The service became more popular since it didn't require passengers to follow a particular bus route.